Drone Delivery Operations—Australia

 The Civil Aviation Safety Authority (CASA) has given approval to Wing Aviation Pty Ltd (Wing) to operate delivery drone operations in Gungahlin, Australian Capital Territory (ACT) and Logan, Queensland.
 Wing is a certified drone operator, and all Wing employees who operate drones hold remote pilot licences.
-Further information on CASA's safety regulatory approval process is provided on CASA's website at www.casa.gov.au
+Further information on CASA's safety regulatory approval process is provided on CASA's website at www.casa.gov.au.

-Under the Air Navigation (Aircraft Noise) Regulations 2018 the department also undertook an assessment of Wing's proposed Gungahlin operations.
+Under the Air Navigation (Aircraft Noise) Regulations 2018 the department also undertook an assessment of Wing's proposed operations in Gungahlin and Logan.

-However, the department acknowledges that the drone has a particular pitch that would be different to other sounds experienced within a suburban environment.
+The department acknowledges that the drone has a particular pitch that would be different to other sounds experienced within a suburban environment.
 The department ensures that community feedback on the noise impact from Wing's operations is monitored and considered as part of the approval for operations.

-A condition of the Wing approval is that Wing must collate all community feedback during the operational period regarding its operations (whether given to Wing directly, or to the Department, Airservices or the ACT Government, the Queensland Government and Logan City Council) and provide this to the department.
+A condition of the Wing approval is that Wing must collate all community feedback during the operational period regarding its operations (whether given to Wing directly, or to the department, Airservices, the ACT Government, the Queensland Government and Logan City Council) and provide this to the department.

 If you have feedback regarding Wing's operations you can provide this feedback directly to Wing.

-If you have complaints relating to the noise from the Wing drone you may contact Airservices Australia
+If you have complaints relating to drone noise you may contact Airservices Australia.

 The ACT Government has provided land use permission approval for the establishment of the Wing drone operational base in Mitchell.

 For further information on Drone Use in the ACT you may wish to contact Access Canberra.

 For more information on planning approvals and drone operations in Logan, Queensland you may wish to contact Logan City Council.